gsstudios/Guideline/pages/03.linux/03.arch/chapter.md

 _This isn't recommended!_

 &nbsp;

-If you have enough time and you would like to learn more about Arch Linux ... go for it.
+If you have enough time and you would like to learn more about Arch Linux ... go for it!
+&nbsp;
 Otherwise, use Manjaro, Mint, Ubuntu, etc., these are really good Linux distributions!